What is a True Hearts Diamond Vs. Ideal Cut? True Hearts Cut Genuine Review

 When viewed from certain angles, they reveal intricate patterns of hearts and arrows.

 The stones are polished with great precision, yielding an internal reflection of arrows when viewed from above and hearts when viewed from below.
 This effect is incredibly hard to achieve for even the most skilled diamond cutters.”

 So, True Hearts is a trademark for James Allen, where they claim to have superior H&A diamonds in perfect cut, polish & symmetry, this “starburst” pattern of this cut has a perfect symmetry and proportion, to the level that you if you look from above, you will see internal reflections of arrows, and another reflection of hearts if you look from below, similar to the image below that shows how it looks from above & below.

 Are All True Hearts Follow The Same Standard 100%?

 These diamonds – when viewed using a special viewer (called a Firescope, like this one) – a pattern of well formed hearts and arrows appear on the diamond table.

 The True Heart cut has become popular since the mid 1990’s and has become a heavy marketing tool of the industry as less then 1% of diamonds “earn” the distinction of being called Hearts and Arrows.

 It is important to note that:

-2) A Hearts and Arrows designation refers only to the cut and not to the color or clarity of the diamond.
+2) A Hearts and Arrows (True Hearts) designation refers only to the cut and not to the color or clarity of the diamond.
 I have personally seen diamonds that are H&A but have such low quality clarity grades that I would never recommend them.

-Take a look at this image and you will understand better what is meant by H&A and what’s the difference between it and TrueHearts:
+Take a look at this image and you will understand better what is meant by H&A or True Hearts: